tochkak/play-salat/README.md

 # Disclaimer
-**This repo is not actively maintained and is looking for contributors.**
+**This fork is compatible with Play 2.4.x.
+Update your Build.scala or build.sbt with my artifactId**

 # MongoDB Salat plugin for Play Framework 2
 Salat is a ORM for MongoDBs scala driver called Casbah.